How do you prefer your envelopes? Sealed with a kiss, or without?

 We prefer ours sealed without a kiss!

-And don’t forget the dreaded fear of a paper cut on the tongue!
+And don’t forget the dreaded hazard of a paper cut on the tongue!
 That’s enough to have us all running for a new envelope sealing method immediately!

 Here are 5 easy alternatives to licking your envelopes: